 You are not required to use any caches, but caches improve server performance.
-See Configuring memory caching.
+See Memory caching.

-4.1.2 Transactional file locking is disabled
+5.1.2 Transactional file locking is disabled

 "Transactional file locking is disabled, this might lead to issues with race conditions."

 Please see Transactional file locking on how to correctly configure your environment for transactional file locking.